 Journal of Global Business ISSN 2094-7305 (CD format) ISSN 2350-7179 (online) 11th Global Business Conference on March 4, 2017 De La Salle University, Manila, Philippines

-The Association of Training Institutions for Foreign Trade in Asia and the Pacific (ATIFTAP) and the Partnership Forum for International Trade Development Inc. are organizing the 10th Global Business Conference on Saturday; February 13, 2016.
-This year’s theme is: Innovate to Elevate.
+The Association of Training Institutions for Foreign Trade in Asia and the Pacific (ATIFTAP) and the Partnership Forum for International Trade Development Inc. are organizing the 10th Global Business Conference on Saturday; March 4, 2017.
+This year’s theme is: Connection Collective: Borderless.
 The conference aims to summon practitioners, entrepreneurs, business experts, researchers and edu-cators to present researches which lead businesses to attain global competitiveness.

 The Global Business Conference (GBC) encourages the promotion of global trade research and development to enrich managerial, export, and organizational competitiveness of SMEs in the Asia-Pacific region.
 This has become the venue for educators, students, researchers, and business practitioners to network with each other and share updates on global business.
 On its 10th year, the GBC calls for proposals on the following areas:

 Submitted abstracts must not have been presented, scheduled for presentation, published or accepted for publication.
 No changes in the abstract title, authorship, and title can occur after it has been submitted.
 ABSTRACT must contain up to 500 words only.